michaelthscott/Newcastle/index.md

 try and dodge out of sight (no hope)\
 have to ask him in (he says he will leave in half an hour)\
 give him some wine where are the others?\
-Sid & Carol in London- hitching (he says he is too old)\
+Sid & Carol in London - hitching (he says he is too old)\
 Mike upstairs with young lady \...\
 he sits on hard seat\
 foul wine\